Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 ```
 If something is a power of 2 then it will only have 1 bit set.

 # 1s and 2s complement
 In 1s complement, we negate all of the bits (the first bit is the sign bit).
 However this still leaves us with 2 numbers for 0.
 In 2s complement we negate all of the bits and add one, meaning that we only have one zero.

 Bit manipulation is the act of algorithmically manipulating bits or other pieces of data shorter than a word.

+## What is two's complement?
+With n bits we can only represent 2<sup>n</sup>  different objects.
+With n bits we can represent signed values in the range of -2<sup>n-1</sup> to +2<sup>n-1</sup>-1.
+We use the HO (most significant) bit as the sign bit 0 = positive, 1 = negative.

+## How to negate a two's complement number?
+1. Invert all the bits in tyhe number.
+2. Add one to inverted result (ignoring any overflow).
+You cannot negate the smallest negative value in two's complement numbering system.

+## What is extension and subtraction?
+With two's complement you cannot arbitrarily add a 8 bit and a 16 bit number.
+Converting an 8-bit number to a 16-bit number is calleld sign extension and the inverse is called contraction.

 # Concurrency